aevy/testdown/README.md

 Giving definite names to user interface concepts has several benefits.
 Tests become cleaner from not being cluttered with arcane selector syntaxes, and by writing tests on this semantic level, you avoid coupling the suite to implementation details.
-Plus, it can hel with establishing a ubiquitous language for talking about interface components.
+Plus, it can help with establishing a ubiquitous language for talking about interface components.